RadicalZephyr/bitburner-todos/TO_TRY_WITH_TUCKER.md

 standardized, and remove the option from the `launch` script to specify a different allocation flag.

+## Trim RAM Bloat from task selector and monitor file

+Explain how each `ns` function in the file or any imported file costs RAM whether it's used or not.
+Ask it to examine the imports of the task selector and monitor files and ensure that every RAM function the script will be charged for is actually being called.
+If there are unused functions, break up any imported files so that the minimum necessary number of `ns` calls will be attributed to each script.

 ## New Launch Service

 See HUMAN_TODO.org for details.